Community Outreach

 We achieve this through hosting educational programmes, offering new and sustainable solutions to human-wildlife conflict, working with local communities in improving school infrastructure and offering scholarships to students, carrying out wildlife field trips, and sports days for local schools.
 Working in close partnership with the Kenya Wildlife Service (KWS), we recognise that unless local communities understand how they can work with – not against – wildlife, they are not enthused to actively participate in ways and means to support their future survival.

 Poverty remains the single greatest reason why Kenya's future generation are not experiencing and learning more about wildlife.
-Nearly half of Kenya's 45 million people live below the poverty line, and poor education, poor health and unemployment all combine to create a cycle of poverty.
+As of 2024, an estimated 63% of Kenya's 57 million people live below the international poverty line, with poor education, poor health and high unemployment all combine to create a cycle of poverty.

 We believe children have a right to be informed about their country’s diverse wildlife and how valuable it is to the land and to the country itself.
 In Kenya’s School Curriculum, wildlife and environmental topics play only a very minimal role.
 For those communities bordering a National Park, it is vital that they be better educated as to the nature of wildlife and the value of the countries priceless natural resources, so that all parts can exist in harmony.
 With continued funding, we are inspiring young people to stand up to protect their wildlife and to become ambassadors for some of the world’s most endangered species.